FHA Mortgage Insurance Premiums Guidelines On FHA Loans

 - This exemption changed new FHA mortgage insurance premiums guidelines go into effect on June 3, 2013

 - FHA mortgage insurance premiums were not permanent prior to June 3rd, 2013

 - For FHA mortgage loans underwritten prior to June 3, 2013, the following guidelines apply:

-- Annual FHA mortgage insurance premiums is automatically canceled once the FHA mortgage loan reaches 78% loan to value
+- Annual FHA mortgage insurance premiums are automatically canceled once the FHA mortgage loan reaches 78% loan to value

-- The mortgage insurance premiums has been paid for at least 5 years
+- The mortgage insurance premiums have been paid for at least 5 years

-- Annual FHA mortgage insurance premiums is automatically canceled once the loan reaches 78% loan to value
+- Annual FHA mortgage insurance premiums are automatically canceled once the loan reaches 78% loan to value

 Now, FHA MIP is permanent for the life of the 30 year FHA term loan.

 Market Value Versus Appraised Value